AD-lite24/DSA-codes/README.md

 # DSA-codes
 C code written for the course CS F211 (DSA)

-## Home Exercises
+## HomeExercisesAndTasks
-The home exercises directory contains the solutions for some home assignments given in the labsheet for each lab
+Contains the solutions for some home assignments and tasks given in the labsheet for each lab

 ## Queue
 Contains both the array based and linked list based implementations of the Queue ADT with relevant make files.
 Run